mtlynch/mtlynch.io/_retrospectives/2019-10-05-isitketo-month-9.md

 * **Result**: It hasn't happened yet, but I'm pretty close.
 * **Grade**: C

 In September, I explored several affiliate partnerships, but wasn't excited about them.
-I paused on affiliate deals to focus on a different type of partnership.
+I paused on affiliate deals to focus on a different type of partnership that I hope to launch in early October.

 ### Publish a guide to hiring freelance content writers